FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R9

-Some of the Version Control tool available and used widely are:
+Some of the Version Control tools available and used widely are:

 1. cvs(Concurrent Version Systems)

 #. svn(subversion)

 #. hg(mercurial)